unpoller/unpoller.github.io/documentation/docs/install/dockercompose.md

 - Edit it as necessary (in particular ensure that the `[unifi]`/`user` and `pass` variables are set)
 - In the `[influxdb]` section change ``url  = "http://127.0.0.1:8086"`` to become `url  = "http://THE_IP_OF_YOUR_DOCKER_HOST:8086"`
-- Save it as `unifi-poller.conf` in the local location you use for Docker storage in a folder called `unifi-poller`
+- Save it as `unpoller.conf` in the local location you use for Docker storage in a folder called `unpoller`

 :::important
 When configuring make sure that you do **not** include `:8443` on the url of the controller